-- 1. The X-Bus interrupts xb(0), xb(1) and xb(2), known from other C16x device's, are connected to the main interrupt node of the respective X-Bus peripheral: UTXRINT (xb(0) and irq(22)), EPECINT (xb(1) and irq(40)) and IOMIOINT (xb(2) and irq(42)). - 2.
+- 1. The X-Bus interrupt xb(2), known from C16x device's, is connected to the main interrupt node of the X-Bus peripheral: IOMIOINT (xb(2) and irq(42)). - 2.
 Each entry of the interrupt vector table provides space for two word instructions or one doubleword instruction.
 The respective vector location results from multiplying the trap number by 4 (4 bytes per entry). - 3.
 One interrupt control register is provided for each interrupt node.
-All IC registers of the C165UTAH can be found in the SFR list.
+All IC registers of the C165H can be found in the SFR list.

-Table 24 lists the vector locations for hardware traps and the corresponding status flags in register TFR.
+Table 15 lists the vector locations for hardware traps and the corresponding status flags in register TFR.
 It also lists the priorities of trap service for cases, where more than one trap condition might be detected within the same instruction.
-After any reset (hardware reset, software reset instruction SRST, or reset by watchdog timer overflow) program execution starts at the reset vector at location $00'0000{H}$ .
+After any reset (hardware reset, software reset instruction SRST, or reset by watchdog timer overflow) program execution starts at the reset vector at location 00'0000H.
 Reset conditions have priority over every other system activity and therefore have the highest priority (trap priority III).